IanGlencross/DataScience3/CodeBook.md

 ###Variables
-The data from each sensor was filtered to remove noise or to discriminate between body and gravity acceleration signals using another filter.
+The data from each sensor was filtered to remove noise or to discriminate between body and gravity acceleration signals.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
 The magnitude of these three-dimensional signals were then calculated using the Euclidean norm.